The Positive Benefits Of Gardening In Containers

 Gardening In Containers Is More Versatile:

-It’s fun to can decoratively group containers, giving them a style of your own.
+It’s fun to can decoratively group containers, giving them your own style.
 You can also elevate some plants behind others for added dramatic interest.

 You have endless possibilities with containers.
-I guess that’s what I like most about gardening in containers.
+I suppose that’s what I like most about container gardening.

 purslane